SamanGriffiths47/Hail/README.md

 ### ***Discription***

 #### Find and talk about the games you love all in one place.
-Explore new games and read reviews from other plays.
-If you see something you would love to play, go ahead and add it to your wishlist so may purchase it later.
+Explore new games and read reviews from other players.
+If you see something you would love to play, go ahead and add it to your wishlist so you may purchase it later.

 ### ***Technologies used***